dexidp/website/README.md

 3. Install Netlify with access to your documentation site repository.
 4. Leave all other settings as default and click **Deploy Site**.

-# What's included

-This repository has two layouts with minimal styling, all stored under `/layouts/_default`:

-* A **homepage** template, a basic homepage which uses the following:
-  * The `index.html` file and partials in the `/partials/home` directory
-  * Some helpers in the `/assets/sass/helpers.sass` file
-* A **docs** template, a basic content page with submenu which uses the following:
-  * The `single.html` file and partials in the `/partials/docs` directory
-  * Classes in the `/assets/sass/helpers.sass` and `/assets/sass/_docs.sass` files

-Both use default components and styling from the Bootstrap CSS framework.
-No menus are structured, because menu structure is highly dependent on the nature of the project.